alvinobarboza/cmosaic/README.md

 mkdir bin && make release && ./bin/mosaic
 ```

 Make sure to have ffmpeg avaliable in your shell, ether by installing it or in your "envirioment".
+GCC also.

 Any other dependency will be from Raylib, since I'm using it to display the pixels on screen.
 But raylib is compiled statically here.